The Trees of Evermore, Forevermore, Nevermore

 “What is your answer, fleshling?”

-The vines constricted and he struggled to breath.
+The vines constricted, and he struggled to breathe.
 His vision blurred from lack of air and panic began to take him, but anger conquered his fear.
 This was too much like what his brother did to him.
 He wouldn’t be bullied.
 “My name isn’t…fleshling.
 My name is Jared!”
 Suddenly, the vines fell away and he took in a full gasp of air.

 The vine man glared at him and pounced, gnarled hands going for Jared’s throat.